-ONI or Defence-NSSTC will enter into a grant agreement with You if You are successful.
+ONI or Department of Defence or Australian National Intelligence Community or Australian National Security Community Entity will enter into a grant agreement with You if You are successful through RMS.

 Delivery of the grant.

 You undertake the grant activity and report to Us as set out in Your grant agreement.
 We manage the grant by monitoring Your progress.